RSavage2/Behavioral-Cloning/README.md

 The script drive.py takes in a constant stream of images, resizes and crops them to the input shape for the model, and passes the transformed image array to the model which predicts an appropriate steering angle based on the image.
 The steering angle is then passed to the car as a control and the car steers itself accordingly.
 Hopefully the goal is for the car to replicate or even surpass the driving skills of the a user of the simulator.

 Autonomous Driving
-Controlled
-The data collection and preprocessing techniques and model architecture outlined above were sufficient to build a model which drives safely around the course for multiple laps without hitting the curbs or drifting off of the road.